hendrikmaus/openhab-auth-router/README.md

 To solve this issue, the project provides the means to build the required golang version in a docker container:

+> Actually, I provide that very commit with `hendrikmaus/golang` on dockerhub

 ```sh
 make builder-golang
 ```